ros2-gbp/ublox_dgnss-release/README.md

-### usb connection issue with 0.5.1 release ###
-An inadvertent bug was introduced in 0.5.1 that affects those connecting without having a USB serial string defined on the F9.
-Please use the source code directly.
-0.5.2 has a fix.
-It does not affect all installations.

 # ublox-dgnss

 This usb based driver is focused on UBLOX Generation 9 UBX messaging, for a DGNSS rover.
 High precision data is available.
 A moving base station configuration has been added.
+This package also supports a fixed base station and moving rover use case.

 RTCM messages can be delivered externally.
 Alternately the ntrip_client_node can be utilised to retrieve RTCM messages from a castor to publish `/ntrip_client/rtcm` messages which will be received by the ublox_dgnss_node.

+Work has started on SPARTN support - basic commands are available to enable it on the device and to confirm that the messages are being used (when delivered to the device).

-It will only work with later generation ublox devices.
-Testing and development was performed against a ZED-F9P and a ZED-F9R connected via USB, under Ubuntu 22.04.
+This driver will only work with later generation ublox devices.
+Testing and development was performed against a ZED-F9P and a ZED-F9R connected via USB, under Ubuntu 22.04/24.04.
 The driver uses libusb api 1.0.

-This release works with Rolling, Humble and Iron.
+This release works with Rolling, Kilted, Jazzy and Humble.

 You may need to create a udev rule as follows: